• Follow Us on Social Media

 Certificate of Service

-An attestation on court filings that the other party was provided with a copy of the paperwork.
+A note on court papers saying the other person got a copy of the papers.

 Child Custody

-Refers to the rights and obligations between parents regarding their children after a divorce, or paternity judgment.
+Parental responsibilities and rights regarding their children after a divorce or paternity judgment.

 Child Support

-The money a parent pays to another parent to help pay for the needs of the child.
+The money one parent pays the other to help care for their child.

 Child Support Guidelines

-The mathematical formula that the Court uses to derive the proper amount of child support that should be ordered.
+A math formula the Court uses to decide how much child support should be paid.

 Child Support Worksheet